awsdocs/amazon-lumberyard-user-guide/doc_source/component-navigation.md

 Indicates that traversal for the indicated request completed successfully\.

 **Parameters**
 `requestId` – ID of the request for which traversal has completed\.
-`distanceRemaining` – The remaining distance in the path\.

 **Return**
 None